ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Transport Properties {#transport-properties}

 Each application using the Transport Services API declares its preferences for how the Transport Services system should operate.
-This is done by using Transport Properties, as defined in
-{{!I-D.ietf-taps-arch}}, at each stage of the lifetime of a Connection.
+This is done by using Transport Properties, as defined in {{!I-D.ietf-taps-arch}}, at each stage of the lifetime of a Connection.

 Transport Properties are divided into Selection, Connection, and Message Properties.

 Selection Properties (see {{selection-props}}) can only be set during pre-establishment.
 They are only used to specify which paths and Protocol Stacks can be used and are preferred by the application.
-Although Connection Properties (see {{connection-props}}) can be set during pre-establishment, they may be changed later.
-They are used to inform decisions made during establishment and to fine-tune the established Connection.
-Calling `Initiate` on a Preconnection creates an outbound Connection or a Listener, and the Selection Properties remain readable from the Connection or Listener, but become immutable.
+Calling `Initiate` on a Preconnection creates an outbound Connection, and the Selection Properties remain readable from the Connection, but become immutable.

-The behavior of the selected Protocol Stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).

 Selection Properties can be set on Preconnections, and the effect of Selection Properties can be queried on Connections and Messages.

-Connection Properties can be set on Connections and Preconnections;
-when set on Preconnections, they act as an initial default for the resulting Connections.
+Connection Properties (see {{connection-props}}) are used to inform decisions made during establishment and to fine-tune the established Connection.
+They can be set during pre-establishment, and may be changed later.
+Connection Properties can be set on Connections and Preconnections; when set on Preconnections, they act as an initial default for the resulting Connections.

+Message Properties (see {{message-props}}) control the behavior of the selected protocol stack(s) when sending Messages.
 Message Properties can be set on Messages, Connections, and Preconnections; when set on the latter two, they act as an initial default for the Messages sent over those Connections.

 Note that configuring Connection Properties and Message Properties on Preconnections is preferred over setting them later.
 Early specification of Connection Properties allows their use as additional input to the selection process.
-Protocol-specific Properties, which enable configuration of specialized features of a specific protocol, see Section 3.2 of {{!I-D.ietf-taps-arch}}, are not used as an input to the selection process, but only support configuration if the respective protocol has been selected.
+Protocol-specific Properties, which enable configuration of specialized features of a specific protocol (see Section 3.2 of {{!I-D.ietf-taps-arch}}) are not used as an input to the selection process, but only support configuration if the respective protocol has been selected.

 ## Transport Property Names {#property-names}

 Transport Properties are referred to by property names.
-For the purposes of this document, these names are alphanumeric strings in which words may be separated by hyphens.
-Specifically, the following characters are allowed: lowercase letters `a-z`, uppercase letters `A-Z`, digits `0-9`, the hyphen `-`, and the underscore `_`.
+For the purposes of this document, these names are alphanumeric strings in which the following characters are allowed: lowercase letters `a-z`, uppercase letters `A-Z`, digits `0-9`, the hyphen `-`, and the underscore `_`.
 These names serve two purposes:

 - Allowing different components of a Transport Services implementation to pass Transport Properties, e.g., between a language frontend and a policy manager, or as a representation of properties retrieved from a file or other storage.
 - Making the code of different Transport Services implementations look similar.
   While individual programming languages may preclude strict adherence to the aforementioned naming convention (for instance, by prohibiting the use of hyphens in symbols), users interacting with multiple implementations will still benefit from the consistency resulting from the use of visually similar symbols.

 Transport Property Names are hierarchically organized in the form \[\<Namespace>.\]\<PropertyName\>.

-- The Namespace component MUST be empty for well-known, generic properties, i.e., for properties that are not specific to a protocol and are defined in an RFC.
+- The Namespace component MUST be empty for well-known, generic properties, i.e., for properties that are not specific to a protocol.
 - Protocol-specific Properties MUST use the protocol acronym as the Namespace (e.g., a `tcp` Connection could support a TCP-specific Transport Property, such as the user timeout value, in a Protocol-specific Property called `tcp.userTimeoutValue` (see {{tcp-uto}})).